fredericGette/wp81powertool/README.md

 ### Battery

-Leverages the Windows Runtime Windows.Phone.Devices.Power.Battery" interfaces to query the remaining charge of the battery.
+Leverages the Windows Runtime "Windows.Phone.Devices.Power.Battery" interfaces to query the remaining charge of the battery.

 ## Deployment